-The router's LED is located on the front panel.
+The router's LEDs are located on the front panel.
 You can check the router's working status by following the LED Explanation table.

-Status Indication Solid Orange Power is on, but there is no internet connection.
-Router Mode: The internet is avaliable.
-Solid Green Range Extender Mode: The router is connected to the host network.
-Access Point Mode: At least one of the WAN/LAN ports is connected.
+LED Status Indication Ø Solid Orange Router Mode: The WAN port is connected, but internet is not available.
+Access Point Mode: The WAN port is not connected.
+Range Extender Mode: The router is not connected to the host network.
+WISP Mode: Internet is not available.
+Blinking Orange The WAN port is not connected while in Router Mode.
+(Internet) Solid Green Router/WISP Mode: Internet is available.
+Access Point Mode: The WAN port is connected.
+Range Extender Mode: The router is connected to the host network.
+Blinking Green The system is starting up or firmware is being upgraded.
+To avoid device damage, do not disconnect or power off your router during the upgrade.

-Status Indication Blinking slowly The system is starting up or firmware is being upgraded.
-Do not disconnect or power off your router.
-Blinking quickly WPS connection is in progress.
+LED Status Indication ☐(LAN) Solid Green At least one LAN port is connected.
+(Wi-Fi) Solid Green Wireless function is enabled.
+Blinking Green WPS connection is in progress.
 This may take up to 2 minutes.